jcorrado/know-the-flow/README.md

 ### Log Files
 * KTF log level is defined as ``info`` but can be make configurable if needed.
 Logging is to STDOUT and ``know-the-flow.log`` in CWD from which the daemon was launched.
-* KTF also writes out ``know-the-flow.txn``, an EDN file used for state tracking between reboots of the daemon.
+* KTF also writes out ``know-the-flow.txn``, an EDN file used for state tracking between restarts of the daemon.

 ### Considerations On Restarting
 The state file ``know-the-flow.txn`` is written, but not currently used; a daemon restart means all state is lost.
 For now, use the admin API to set state to the last capacity, as extracted from ``know-the-flow.log``.